Geelong: Economy

 More than 10,000 businesses employ over 80,000 people in the Geelong region, with manufacturing and processing industries providing around 15,000 jobs, followed by 13,000 in retail, and 8,000 in health and community services.

 In 2020, the Committee for Geelong published a research paper Resilient Geelong which tracks the Geelong economy over several decades.
 Written Deakin University's Prof Louise Johnson, Resilient Geelong makes a series of recommendations for the future of Geelong.

-Geelong's major employers were the Ford engine plant in Norlane (closed in 2016), aircraft maintenance at Avalon Airport, the head office of retail chain Target Australia (until 2018), the Bartter (Steggles) chicken processing plant and the Shell oil refinery at Corio.
+Geelong's major employers were the Ford engine plant in Norlane (closed in 2016), aircraft maintenance at Avalon Airport, the head office of retail chain Target Australia (until 2018), the Bartter (Steggles) chicken processing plant, and the Viva Energy (former Shell) oil refinery at Corio.
 GMHBA, a health insurance company, is headquartered in Geelong.

 The Geelong region attracted over 6 million tourists during 2001.
-Major tourist attractions include the Waterfront Geelong precinct and Eastern Beach on the shores of Corio Bay, and the National Wool Museum in the city, and more than 30 historical buildings listed on the Victorian Heritage Register.
+Major tourist attractions include the Waterfront Geelong precinct and Eastern Beach on the shores of Corio Bay, and the National Wool Museum in the city, Buckley Falls, and more than 30 historical buildings listed on the Victorian Heritage Register.
 The Geelong area hosts regular international events which are also tourist drawcards, including the Australian International Airshow.